Wizard451345/kickstart.nvim/README.md

 TODO:
 - [ ] Take note of the files in `/lua/*`.
 There are stuff from there that arre from Packer.nvim. ~ There is no issues as it is not called, just a reminder.
-- [ ] I want there to be an autoformatter.
+- [x] I want there to be an autoformatter.
 Autocomplete the `{} [] and quotes` maybe I could create a request or plug-in my own?
+  > Used autoclose.nvim.
+Still need to tweak a little more.
+Especially for HTML's' < >.
 - [ ] Finish organizing plugins and lsp's etc. Into their respective directories.
 - [x] FOR WINDOWS: I hate Mason beuh.
 Clangd-LSP does not work for Windows.
 Not reading header files, likely not reading MSYS stuff.
 For C/C++ LSP.
   > Note.
 I had MSYS2 Installed.
 I COPIED `C:/MSYS64/UCRT64/include` TO `$USER\AppData\Local\nvim-data\mason\packages\clangd\clangd_17.0.3\lib\clang\17\include`
   > I spent too much time to figure this out.
 PLZ give money
+  > Configuring to make ARM and x86 more compatible.
+Mainly by only disabling certain LSP stuff and Dashboard configurations for config files [not commited yet {1/14}]
 - [ ] Watch Primeagen's Nvim video to mak me feel that I know what I am doing.
-(I don't)
+(I don't).

 I am currently practicing git commands right now.
 This repository has 2 branches.
 Main and Master.